SamAng219255/chat/README.md

 ### TO DO:

--Inform users when somwone joins/leaves the room.
+-Inform users when someone joins/leaves the room.

 -Maybe change up page organization.

--Setup up private chat rooms..

 -Password Recovery.